ulasdnz/Graph-Coloring-Problem/README.md

 <first vertex's color number> <second vertex's color number> ...
 ```
 First line gives the total number of color used to color the graph.
 Second line gives the color numbers of every vertex in order.
 First vertex's color
 is the first number.
-Here you can see the output of the above test.txt file:
+Here you can see the output of the example above:

 ```
 2